-- (1) The income tax to be recovered corresponds to (i) the provisional retention made in Germany on the dividends of Hapag Lloyd AG net of the income tax payable in that country by the subsidiary CSAV Germany Container Holding GmbH as indicated in Note 14 of these Consolidated Financial Statements and (ii) the additional retention made on the dividends distributed by the German subsidiary to CSAV in Chile which amounts to ThUS\$257,115.
-The latter is presented as Other cash inflows (outflows) within operating cash flows.
-As indicated in Note 5 (d), this recoverable tax is denominated in euros and is exposed to changes in the euro/dollar exchange rate. - (2) The credits for taxes paid abroad are net of the provision for first category income tax payable.
+- (1) The income tax recoverable relates to (i) the provisional withholding made in Germany on the dividends of Hapag Lloyd AG net of the income tax payable in such country by the subsidiary CSAV Germany Container Holding GmbH as indicated in Note 14 of these Consolidated Financial Statements and (ii) the additional withholding made on the dividends distributed by the German subsidiary to CSAV in Chile which amounts to ThUS\$257,115.
+The latter is recorded as Other cash inflows (outflows) within cash flows from (used in) operating activities.
+As indicated in Note 5 (d) to these financial statements, this recoverable tax is denominated in euros and is exposed to changes in the euro/dollar exchange rate . - (2) The credits for taxes paid abroad are net of the provision for first category income tax payable.
 These credits are composed of (i) ThUS\$18,537 in corporate tax of the subsidiary CSAV Germany Container Holding GmbH and (ii) ThUS\$385,673 for the withholding tax applied to dividends received by CSAV from its subsidiary CSAV Germany Container Holding GmbH, both taxes paid in Germany in 2023.
-The amount paid for foreign taxes as of December 31, 2023, is presented as income taxes refunded within operating cash flows.
+The amount paid for foreign taxes as of December 31, 2023, is recorded as income taxes paid (reimbursed) within cash flows from (used in) operating activities.

 In view of the temporary differences between the calculation and payment of taxes in Germany, a consultation was made with the Chilean Internal Revenue Service to clarify the treatment of income tax credits paid by both the subsidiary CSAV Germany Container Holding GmbH and the associate Hapag Lloyd AG and its subsidiaries.
-As a result, only a portion of the loans for this concept has been recognized in the Consolidated Financial Statements.
+As a result, only a portion of the credits for this concept has been recognized in the Consolidated Financial Statements.